nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxc162/driver_examples/ctimer/simple_match/example_board_readme.md

 CTimer match example to toggle the output on a match
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can see the red led blinking on board.
+You can see the white led blinking on board.